 In October 2022, Diversity Lab announced that 165 large law firms had achieved Mansfield Rule certification.
 Under the Mansfield Rule, firms pledge to have a diverse candidate pool for firm leadership positions and equity partnerships.
 To achieve Mansfield Rule 5.0 certification, at least 30% of candidates for leadership or governance roles must be women, attorneys of color, LGBTQ+, or attorneys who have disabilities.

-One-hundred firms have adopted the "Mansfield 3.0" rule.
-Of those that have adopted it, the majority said that their firms reported more diversity in pitch meetings, management and executive committees, and equity partnerships.
+As of 2022, over 270 firms have adopted the Mansfield Rule.
+Of those, the majority said that their firms reported more diversity in pitch meetings, management and executive committees, and equity partnerships.

 Fellowship programs are another way of promoting diversity and inclusion in the legal profession.
 Fostering diversity early creates dividends and is a great way to develop diverse talent.

-This is an increasingly common part of many large corporation's diversity programs.
-Significant financial incentives – and consequences for failing to meet diversity targets – provides a great deal of motivation for law firms to prioritize diversity and inclusion.
+There has been progress because of these efforts.
+Significant financial incentives – and consequences for failing to meet diversity targets – provide a great deal of motivation for law firms to prioritize diversity and inclusion.

+The legal profession is still one of the least diverse.
 With the difficulty law firms have had with improving diversity, it is good to see some programs are meeting with success.
 Congratulations to those firms that were recognized.